salesforcecli/plugin-data/NewTreeCommandsPlan.md

 Our plan:

-1. Update `data export tree --plan` to stop writing the unused `saveRefs` and `resolveRefs` properties on plan files, and stop returning them in JSON output.
+1. Update `data export tree --plan` to stop writing the unused `saveRefs` and `resolveRefs` properties on plan files, and stop returning them in JSON output, and remove the warning about that change.
 1. Tighten the schema to remove the `object` part of `files`, and remove `saveRefs` and `resolveRefs`.
 1. Check messages for any that aren't being used, then remove them.
 1. Remove the `beta` alias from `data import tree` and `data export tree`.